Preventing Resource Guarding & Swap Exercise

 Swap Exercise

 Do this initially when your pup is hungry, not just after a full meal.
-Have a toy he likes (but not his favourite), play a bit of tuggy with him, then when he has it in his mouth and you are holding the other side, show him the treat (here make it something worth while, not dry dog food), say ‘swap’ and as he drops the object, give him the treat and here this is very important, immediately give him back the toy!
-The pup has now learnt that not only does he get a reward when he gives over an object, but he actually gets rewarded for doing it and he gets the object back!
+Have a toy he likes (but not his favourite), play a bit of tuggy with him, then when he has it in his mouth and you are holding the other side, show him the treat (here make it something worthwhile, not dry dog food), say ‘swap’ and as he drops the object, give him the treat and praise at same time 'good swap', and here this is very important, immediately give him back the toy!
+The pup has now learnt that not only does he get a reward when he gives over an object, but he actually gets rewarded for doing it, praise from his person, and he gets the object back!
 Practice this over and over, gradually working up to really favourite toys.

 What do you do when you have a pup that has been with you for a while and it has already started to show resource guarding tendencies towards a favourite bone or toy?
 Depending on the severity of the resource guarding, you can either start with the exercises covered in the Swap section, the information below or else call in a behaviourist for help.
 The quicker this problem is solved the better.
 This is an area that can quickly escalate and end up in reactive behaviour.
-To a dog the behaviour of growling, snarling or biting worked – the person left and the dog was left in peace, therefore reinforcing the reactive behaviour and making it more likely to happen again.
+To a dog the behaviour of growling, snarling or biting worked – the person left and the dog was left in peace, therefore reinforcing the reactive behaviour and making it more likely to happen again, and unfortunately, the degree of reactive behaviour can increase.

-In addition to practising the exercises in the Swap section ensure that when you have had enough, you issue the cue of ‘finished’ and this object belongs to you, the pack leader, and it is at your invitation only that the pup is allowed to play with this object.
+In addition to practising the exercises in the Swap section ensure that when you have had enough, you issue the cue of ‘finished’ and this object belongs to you, the person in charge,, and it is at your invitation only that the pup is allowed to play with this object.
 This means that from now on, the favourite object is always taken away by the owner at the end of the play session.
 Keep on playing with the pup with this object, but on your terms only.
-This will also assist in raising the owner’s status in the canine/human pack.
+This will also assist in raising the owner’s status in the human/canine social structure and make the pup more secure.
+A quick note - we are not pack leaders - we are totally different species.

 One of the worst things an owner can do if a pup will not let go of an object is to have a fight with the pup, almost like a game of tuggies.
 This will just increase the behaviour of guarding and often ends up with the owner totally frustrated and even getting angry and taking the object by force.
 All this does is teach the pup that he was correct not to relinquish the object in the first place and this can lead to reactive behaviour.